Meet Our Faculty and Staff

 Assistant Professor of Political Science

-Prof. Benegal's research focuses on the politicization of climate change within the US, and the impacts of elite communication and partisan polarization on climate change denial.
-He has previously published work on trends in environmental public opinion, and how these are impacted by economic recessions.
+Prof. Benegal's research focuses on the politicization of climate change within the US, and the impacts of elite communication and partisan polarization on misinformation about climate change.
+He has previously published work on trends in environmental public opinion, and how these fluctuate with economic recessions.
+His work has appeared in journals such as Global Environmental Change, and Journal of Environmental Studies and Sciences.
+He also has other research forthcoming in Climatic Change and Environmental Politics.
 He offers courses on democratic institutions, environmental policy, and political psychology.

 Julianne Miranda, M., M.M.

-Senior Class Dean and Associate Dean of Academic Life and Part-Time Professor of University Studies
+Dean of Student Success and Retention, Senior Class Dean, and Part-Time Professor of University Studies

-Julianne Miranda returned to DePauw in August 2014 as Associate Dean of Academic Life and Associate Professor of University Studies.
-As part of her responsibilities, she coordinates academic programming for students in their Junior and Senior years, oversees the Independent Interdisciplinary Major, and provides academic advising and coaching for all students.
-Prior to her recent appointment, she served as Director of Online Learning and Sr. Director of the Center for Academic Technology at Butler University.
+Julianne Miranda has been a member of the steering committee since returning to DePauw in August 2014.
+She serves as the Dean of Student Success and Retention, Senior Class Dean, and is a Professor of University Studies.
+As part of her responsibilities, she coordinates retention and success for all students and works specifically with the senior class to support transition from college to graduate school and careers.
+She also provides support for the Environmental Fellows Program through regular workshops on reflective writing and professional presence.
 Julianne earned her Master of Music in Piano Performance and Literature from Indiana University and from 1994-2006 was a faculty member in the DePauw University School of Music.

 Jeanette K. Pope, Ph.
 D.